 Your collection society will then work with others based outside of their country to retrieve your global collections.
-For example, if you own 25 percent of the composition’s writer’s share, you collect 50% of all writer’s shares directly from your collection society for worldwide and domestic use.
-Based on the registration details provided to that and other collection societies, the remaining percent collected (75 percent, in this example) is allocated and distributed to each additional co-writer.
+For example, if you own 25 percent of the composition, you collect 25 percent of all writer’s shares directly from your collection society for worldwide and domestic use.
+Based on the registration details provided by you to your PRO and other collection societies, the remaining percent collected (75 percent, in this example) is allocated and distributed to each additional co-writer.

 Here’s another example to help explain: If you are affiliated with ASCAP in the U.S., and your music is used in another territory, the society in that territory will pay your writer's share (and publisher's share, if you do not have a publisher) to your home society.
 Once ASCAP receives the share(s), they will split it up themselves and pay out writer and publisher’s shares - after taking an additional royalty cut.